Adding custom DNS records

 Overview

-You can add custom DNS records for a fully hosted domain as well as a domain set to DNS only.
+You can add custom DNS records to a domain that is 'Fully hosted' or set to DNS only.
 It all depends on what records you are creating and why you need them.

 1. Navigate to the Manage Websites page.